Luo-Zhengding/Predictive-ANC/README.md

 # CRNN-PGFANC

 This repository wil provide the open-source code for our paper:
-**"CRNN-Based Predictive Generative Fixed-Filter Active Noise Control for Dynamic Noises" (IEEE/ACM Transactions on Audio, Speech, and Language Processing submission).**
+**"CRNN-Based Predictive Generative Fixed-Filter Active Noise Control for Dynamic Noises" (Neural Networks submission).**

 The code will be released once the paper results are available.
 Thank you for your interest!